 I’ve been travelling solo for years now and coming from Europe, I have covered some ground on the continent.
-So which places can I recommend for the best solo travel destinations Europe?
+So which places can I recommend for the best solo travel destinations in Europe?
 Here are 16 for starters.

 Wondering where to travel in Europe for the ultimate medieval city charm?
 Consider Bamberg, my favourite city in Germany and I even have a dedicated Bamberg travel blog.
 It’s got everything you want in typical German city and is stupidly enchanting.

 Old half-timbered houses with the beams in all different autumn colours, medieval churches and cathedrals, cobblestones and narrow side lands and a river to hang out on hot and lazy days.